 Hiroshi Ikeda holds a 7 Dan in Aikikai and is a Shihan based in the USA.
 He learned from the Misogi Saotome and is a founder of the Boulder Aikikai Dojo.

-Hiroshi Ikeda was born on January 8, 1950 in Tokyo, Japan.
-He joined the Kokugakuin University and the aikido club there of which Mitsugi Saotome Shihan was a chief instructor.
-After the graduation he trained regularly at Hombu Dojo of Aikikai and in Saotomes Reimeijuku Dojo in Tokyo.
+Hiroshi Ikeda was born on January 8, 1950, in Tokyo, Japan.
+He joined the Kokugakuin University and the Aikido club where Mitsugi Saotome Shihan was a chief instructor.
+After the graduation, he trained regularly in Hombu Dojo and in Saotomes Reimeijuku Dojo in Tokyo.

-In 1976 Hiroshi followed Saotome Sensei in US, Florida and been teaching aikido in the Sarasota until he established Boulder Aikikai in Boulder city, of course.
-You can see a classes shedule with descriptions there if you are curious like me.
+In 1976 Hiroshi followed Saotome Sensei in the USA, Florida and been teaching Aikido in the Sarasota until he established Boulder Aikikai in Boulder city, of course.
+You can see a schedule with the classes on a site if you are curious like me.

 His videos were released on DVDs and do contain a strong Aikikai base.
-Moreover, time passed but the videos still have much to learn from.
-A lot of the exercises that can be new for you, high count of the entrances and techniques you are not doing every day.
+Time passed but the videos still have much to learn from.
+Videos contain a lot of the exercises that can be new for you, a high count of the entrances and techniques you are not doing every day.

-While his videos are still alive and even more available at the age of the internet, Hiroshi Ikeda Sensei continues a work in the aikido development.
-He runs seminars all over the USA regularly and all over the world including Japan, his home country.
-He went really deep with the techniques and sometimes aikidokas must have advanced aikido skills to be able to understand.
+Sensei runs seminars all over the USA regularly and all over the world including Japan, his home country.
+He went really deep with the techniques and I heard that sometimes practitioners must have advanced Aikido skills to be able to understand.